***Students testing for green, purple, blue, brown, or red belt MUST register & pay online PRIOR to submitting your video test***

 Part 2: Content required for each belt

-Section 1: Tang Soo Do Techniques
+Section 1: Tang Soo Do - Techniques (required if testing for Green Belt or higher)

 There are 3 exceptions to the statements above